fstar1129/command_runner/README.md

 ## Command Runner website contains:
-* Run command and provide Link of output.
+* Run command on background using celery task on Django app